 Seven Mountains Scout Camp offers units the opportunity to stay in a rustic campsite during their stay.
 Each site offers two-person canvas platform tents, metal cots, a campfire ring, a hard roof pavilion in most sites, an adirondack shelter, running water and a kybo or wash station.
+One site offers a hammock pavilion that holds 14 hammocks along with a limited number of tent platforms.
 Site size varies from location to location.
 Sites have access to a common shower house with modern restroom facilities.
 Electricity is available in a limited number of sites.

 Units requiring electricity for operation of medical equipment should contact the Council Office in advance to make arrangements prior to arriving at camp.